serain/serain.github.io/_posts/2021-05-11-terraform-plan-rce.markdown

 ## Using a Custom Provider

 Anyone can write a [custom provider](https://learn.hashicorp.com/tutorials/terraform/provider-setup) and publish it to the [Terraform Registry](https://registry.terraform.io/).
+You could also try to pull a custom provider from a private registry.

 That's it: